vybhavjain/FundamentalsOfComputing/README.md

 64. Write the C program which opens a file using the function fopen( ).
 66. Write a C program to demonstrate the use of fprintf().
 65. Write a C program to demonstrate the use of fscanf().
+66. Write a C program to demonstrate the use of fprintf().

 ## end of questions